 EFI faculty and students study a range of global solutions that exceed the capacities of nation-states.

 EFI studies world consensus.
 We train people to address difficult matters through democratic processes, parliamentary procedure and good self-government constrained to constitutional limits.
 Our goal is to strengthen the intellect, morality, and spirit of individuals, societies, and the whole of humanity.

 EFI focuses on the rights and remedies contained in the Earth Constitution.
 We examine the history of its development by world citizens during four decades of the 20th century.
 We study its organizational functions, articles on human rights and duties, parliamentary structures, division of governmental functions and powers, and its integrated solutions to the world problems faced by humankind.
 We report the on-going sessions of the Provisional World Parliament that has met 14 times since 1982.
 In furtherance of our educational mission, we also teach leadership skills for the emerging Earth Federation and emphasize the integration between local and global systems.

-EFI promotes full faith and credit to participatory democratic government.
+ECI promotes full faith and credit to participatory democratic government.
 We encourage and participate in the process of impartial public and private electoral observations to assure fairness and integrity in world electoral processes.
-Lastly, Earth Federation Institute also holds conferences, seminars, parliaments, and other international meetings to build a world of, freedom, justice, and peace within a healthy planetary environment.
+Lastly, Earth Constitution Institute also holds conferences, seminars, parliaments, and other international meetings to build a world of, freedom, justice, and peace within a healthy planetary environment.